sargentJE/myaccess-email-campaign/LinkedInPosts/01-donation-story/post.md

 The Lighthouse score?
 94.

-Automated tools are useful – but they can't see this.
+Automated tools are useful – but they can't see these real-life details.

 We've put some of our real findings into a short overview: [link in comments]